socialsignin/socialsignin-roo-showcase/README.md

 - Get the code: git clone https://github.com/socialsignin/socialsignin-roo-showcase.git
 - <a href="https://dev.twitter.com/apps">Register a Twitter applicaiton</a> and add your Consumer key and Consumer secret to
 <a href="https://github.com/socialsignin/socialsignin-roo-showcase/blob/master/src/main/resources/org/socialsignin/roo/showcase/socialsignin.properties">socialsignin.properties</a>
-- mvn jetty:run , go to <a target="_blank" href="http://localhost:8080/socialsignin-roo-showcase">http://localhost:8080/socialsignin-roo-showcase</a>, then click on the "Search Tweets" link from the homepage.
+- mvn jetty:run , go to <a target="_blank" href="http://localhost:8080/socialsignin-roo-showcase">http://localhost:8080/socialsignin-roo-showcase</a>, then click on the "Start Showcase" link from the homepage.

 This project was created using Roo as follows:
 ```